 - the required information relating to governance structures, including for example the structure and remit of the members, board of trustees, its committees and local governing bodies, and the full names of the chair of each (where applicable)

 - information about its Pupil Premium, including for example the amount of Pupil Premium allocation that it will receive during the Academy Financial Year

 - if received, information about its Year 7 literacy and numeracy catch-up premium funding

 - various details about its curriculum, including for example the content of the curriculum and its approach to the curriculum.

 On the individual Academy's website, you must publish:

-- “% achieving Level 4 or above in reading, writing and maths”
+- percentage of pupils who achieving the expected standard or above in reading, writing and maths

 - information as to where and how parents (including parents of prospective pupils) can access the School Performance Tables published by the Secretary of State.

 Finally, and by way of best practice, we recommend that each Academy's website includes the following information: contact details, admissions arrangements, Ofsted reports, behaviour policies, values and ethos.
 Whilst this is not a legal requirement for academies, the information is both important and helpful!